 What Sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?

-Key performance indicators (KPIs), or targeted outputs, have been set for each of the impact pillars, in order to assess how products and services contribute to positive social and environmental outcomes globally. abrdn use the UN's underlying SDG targets and indicators as the basis for the KPIs, thereby linking a company's ability to affect positive change back to these overarching global challenges.
+The Fund uses the UN's underlying SDG targets and indicators as the basis for the KPIs, thereby linking a company's ability to affect positive change back to these overarching global challenges.